-In practise, cryptocurrency mining is the process in which transactions between users are verified and added into the blockchain public ledger.
-Miners build new blocks in the blockchain.
-The new block always contains a list of transactions in that cryptocurrency.
-The miners assemble these transactions together.
-Each block also refers to the preceding block.
+The maintainers of cryptocurrency blockchains are called miners.
+In practice, cryptocurrency mining is the process in which transactions between users are verified and added to the blockchain public ledger.
+The new block always contains a list of transactions performed with that cryptocurrency.
+The miners aggregate these transactions and form a block.
+Each block also refers to the block before it, forming a blockchain.
+In simple terms, a blockchain is made up of interconnected, discrete blocks.
+A blockchain is therefore data in the chain.

-As a reward of their work, miners receive a mining fee.
-The mining fee is a feature, which is programmed in the blockchain of cryptocurrencies.
-Mining fee also determines how many new cryptocurrencies are generated from each new block.
-In addition to the mining fee, miners also receive a share of blockchain transaction fees.
+As a reward for their work, miners receive a block reward.
+The block reward is a feature, which is programmed in the blockchain of cryptocurrencies.
+The block reward also determines how many new cryptocurrencies are generated from each new block.
+In addition to the block reward, miners also receive a share of blockchain transaction fees.

 Generally, cryptocurrencies operate on the basis of either Proof of Work or Proof of Stake consensus algorithms.
 A consensus algorithm is a procedure through which all the peers of the blockchain network reach a common agreement about the present state of the distributed ledger.
 The consensus algorithm determines how the cryptocurrency is mined.